CybercentreCanada/assemblyline4_docs/docs/integration/python.md

     ```python
     ingest_id = al_client.ingest(path='/pathto/file.txt', nq='my_queue_name', params=settings, metadata=my_meta)

-    # If you use a notificaton queue you can get your asynchronous results with:
+    # If you use a notification queue you can get your asynchronous results with:
     from time import sleep
     message = None
     while True: